 These results are embodied in Faraday�s two laws of electrolysis:

 A popular application of electrolysis is the electroplating process in which metal coatings are deposited upon the surface of a cathodically polarized metal.
 An example of an anodic dissolution operation is electropolishing.
 Here, the item which is to be polished is made the anode in an electrolytic cell.
 Irregularities on its surface are dissolved preferentially so that, on their removal, the surface becomes flat and polished.
+ECM is similar to electropolishing in that it also is an anodic dissolution process.
+But the rates of metal removal offered by the polishing process are considerably less than those needed in metal machining practice.
+Some observations relevant to ECM can be made:

 ![]() |